zamansheikh/openGL_My_Village/README.md

 ## ⬇️ How to run

- - 🔭 Check this tutorila [Campus Saga](https://github.com/zamansheikh/OpenGLWithVsCodeWin-Linux) | GuideLine for Linux and Windows
+ - 🔭 Check this tutorial [Install and Run OpenGL in 5 minutes](https://github.com/zamansheikh/OpenGLWithVsCodeWin-Linux) | GuideLine for Linux and Windows

 ## 🔔 Promotions